CH-Bhavani/Compose-and-Program-Music-in-Python-using-Earsketch/README.md

 # Compose-and-Program-Music-in-Python-using-Earsketch
- new way of learn coding with composing music .
+ new way to learn coding with composing music .

 creating a basic composition using the Python programming language in Earsketch.
 You will learn basic Python functions in order to create a basic music composition.